Vap0r404/todo-mgr/README.md

 ## Features
 - Add new tasks with a simple GUI.
-- View all current tasks in a neatly organized list.
+- View all current tasks in a neatly organized list now with categories.
 - Remove completed or unnecessary tasks.
 - Save and persist tasks between sessions.